AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_home.md

 -  <b>Plugins [BOX]</b>

    The Plugins [BOX] contains scripts that provide special functionality, along with <a href="/avsitterplus_examples.html">examples</a>.
 Example items are provided for each script.

+{% include note.html content="AVsitterPlus Examples are in development.
+The AVsitter Examples, available on the <a href='https://marketplace.secondlife.com/stores/79645'>AVsitter SL Marketplace</a>, contains <a href='/avsitterplus_examples.html'>over 40 example items</a> that demonstrate the use of the system.
+The AVsitter Examples are equally applicable to AVsitterPlus.
+However, the AVsitter marketplace item is priced at L$2,999." %}

 ## Requirements